TeachBooks/TeachBooks/README.md

-# TeachBooks: Exclude parts of book from released book and local Python server
+# TeachBooks package: Exclude parts of book from released book and local Python server

 TeachBooks has created a Python package and released it on PyPI.
 It can easily be used like this: